StroudCenter/S-CAN-Modbus/README.md

 Note:  Only change one setting at a time.
 Ie., first change the serial baud rate, disconnect and reconnect the spec, then change the parity in a separate modbus call.
 - Sensor modbus address
 - Serial port settings (baudrate/parity)
-- Initiating logging mode (undocumented)
+- Initiating logging mode (when communicating directly with spectro::lyser, undocumented)
-- Setting the measurement interval
+- Setting the measurement interval (when communicating directly with spectro::lyser)
-- Opening and closing the cleaning valve
+- Opening and closing the cleaning valve (when communicating directly with spectro::lyser)
-- Setting the interval, duration, and wait period
+- Setting the cleaning interval, duration, and wait period (when communicating directly with spectro::lyser)

 ## Specto::lyzer settings NOT changable via modbus
-- Sleep mode settings
+- Enabling and disabling sleep mode
 - Measurement parameters (flashrate, lamp voltage, etc)

 ## Further specto::lyzer settings accessible via modbus